Handy Harvy & Curse of Illmoore Bay - Interview with the Lead Developer, Adam Welch

 What do you think has created the fantastic quality level of new aftermarket MD/GEN games?

 But what created it?
 The desire for a game to come out that never did.
 The guys at WM wanted a game like Pier Solar that didn’t exist.
 The void of these older style games was growing since all modern games have moved away from the traditional style of simplicity, for the most part.
-There are some modern games that fill some good ol fashion gaming, like Cuphead, Child of Light, and Scott Pilgrim (when it was available), just to name a few.
+Some modern games fill some good ol fashion gaming, like Cuphead, Child of Light, and Scott Pilgrim (when it was available), just to name a few.

 Do you think preserving older gameplay mechanics in new games is important?